Sepik

-The Sepik (/ˈsiːpɪk/) is the longest river on the island of New Guinea, and the second largest in Oceania by discharge volume after the Fly River.
+The Sepik (/ˈsiːpɪk/) is the longest river on the island of New Guinea, and the third largest in Oceania by discharge volume after the Fly and Mamberamo.
 The majority of the river flows through the Papua New Guinea (PNG) provinces of Sandaun (formerly West Sepik) and East Sepik, with a small section flowing through the Indonesian province of Papua.

 The Sepik has a large catchment area, and landforms that include swamplands, tropical rainforests and mountains.
 Biologically, the river system is often said to be possibly the largest uncontaminated freshwater wetland system in the Asia-Pacific region.
 But, in fact, numerous fish and plant species have been introduced into the Sepik since the mid-20th century.

 Name

 In 1884, Germany asserted control over the northeast quadrant of the island of New Guinea, which became part of the German colonial empire.
 The colony was initially managed by the Deutsche Neuguinea-Kompagnie or German New Guinea Company, a commercial enterprise that christened the territory Kaiser-Wilhelmsland.
 The first European ship to enter the Sepik estuary was the Samoa in May 1885.
 But the river, in fact, did not yet have a European name.
 It was thus termed Kaiserin Augustafluß by the explorer and scientist Otto Finsch, after the German Empress Augusta.